 First published November 22nd, 2020 and updated July 19th, 2021

 What is The Relocation of Children?

-The relocation of children and the issues surrounding separated or divorced parents who want to move to a different city, state, or another country can be complex.
+The relocation of children and the issues surrounding separated or divorced parents who share parental responsibility but want to move to a different city, state, or another country can be complex.

 After separation or divorce, many parents see relocating to another location as a new beginning.
-Still, it’s much more complicated than just packing up and moving away from the other parent.
+Still, it’s much more complicated than just packing up and moving away from the other parent to a new location.

 The Family Law Act 1975 (Cth) (the Act) does not define what a “relocation case” is.
 The Court continues to emphasise that relocation of children cases are not to be treated separately from other parenting disputes.
 So then, what is a relocation of children?

 In essence, if the parent of a child seeks to move their home (and consequently the child’s home), then the proposed move will be deemed to be a relocation if it changes the child’s living arrangements in such a way that it becomes significantly more difficult for the child to spend time with the parent who is not seeking to move.

 Put simply, if one parent wants to move to the next suburb and there are no substantive changes to their child’s parenting arrangements, then the matter is not a relocation case.
 On the other hand, if a party living in Melbourne wishes to move to a new city like Sydney and the proposed move means there will be significant changes to their child’s arrangements, then the matter is a relocation.
 Relocations can be intrastate, interstate and international.